EN Banner

 Hreppslaug pool

-You can bathe in the Hreppslaug pool all year round but depending on the season the opening hours may vary.
+You can bathe in the Hreppslaug pool all year round, but the opening hours may vary depending on the season.
 The social media pages of the pool can provide you with up-to-date information about the opening hours.
-Hreppslaug is the perfect gateway from the crowded city of Reykjavik.

 Nauthólsvík Geothermal Beach

-The beach has golden sand which is a rarity to see in Iceland but the fact is that the sand was imported and the beach was built to recreate an Ibiza-like beach in the north.
+The beach has golden sand, which is a rarity to see in Iceland, but the fact is that the sand was imported, and the beach was built to recreate an Ibiza-like beach in the north.

 Hoffell Hot Tubs

-Hoffell Hot tubs are located near the town of Hofn, in Hoffell.
+Hoffell Hot Tubs are located near the town of Hofn, in Hoffell.
 The locations of the hot tubs are simply stunning, surrounded by mountains and glaciers.

 Blue Lagoon